 One of the first questions our potential customers want to know when they call our company is…

 The plan you select will depend on the business needs of your employees.
 For small-to-medium businesses, we recommend Microsoft 365 Business Plans.
 For medium to large businesses with over 300 users, we recommend going with Microsoft Office 365 E3 or E5 plan.
-It has an unlimited users count, a larger mailbox size, and much more.
+It has an unlimited user count, a larger mailbox size, and more.

 Once you determined the Office 365 Plan that is right for your business, you will need to budget for the cost of migrating your email from the current email system to O365.

 For the purpose of this article, we will focus on the migration to Office 365 Exchange email only.
 We will not cover Azure Active Directory, Intune Device Management, SharePoint, OneDrive, Teams, or any other online products that are included in Office 365 plans as they would not be considered part of the email migration project.
 An email migration project will transfer all emails and folders from one email account into another email account.
-For example, from [email protected] to [email protected]
+For example, from [email protected] to [email protected].

 Here are some of the factors that could affect your migration cost: